Can you really make money from blogging?

 Mediocre coaches give up in the face of unfavorable circumstances, but coaches who’ve focused on improving their entrepreneurial skills thrive.
 When you think like the entrepreneur you truly are, you’ll command higher rates.

-2. Become an in-demand freelance blogger
+2. Become an In-Demand Freelance Blogger

 A freelance writer is a professional who writes articles on different topics for sites, emails, landing pages, etc.

+That’s true.
+But professional freelance bloggers who have WordPress, SEO, social media, and persuasive skills are much harder to find.
 So if you can add these skills to your writing, you’ll become an in-demand freelance blogger.

-Initially, you’ll have to market your freelance blogging services through guest blogging on high-traffic blogs, consistent in-house blogging, social media marketing, and even Facebook PPC.
+Initially, you’ll have to market your freelance blogging services through guest blogging on high-traffic blogs, consistent in-house blogging, social media marketing, and even Facebook ads.
 But eventually, your happy clients will refer more clients to you.

-3. Create and sell online courses
+3. Create and Sell Online Courses

 Another profitable way to monetize a blog that generates fewer than 1,000 visitors per day is to create and sell online courses.
 You don’t need many leads or customers to make money with your first online course.

-Start from where you are and scale from there.
+Here’s the secret: start where you are and scale from there.

 If your blog receives at least 50 visitors per day, find out exactly what those visitors want and create a course from there.
 The truth is that your first course may not be that “awesome” — but that’s okay.